Fethbita/eMRTD_face_access/README.md

 <sup>1</sup>[https://www.icao.int/publications/pages/publication.aspx?docnum=9303](https://www.icao.int/publications/pages/publication.aspx?docnum=9303)

+Also check out the [delta_building_demo](https://github.com/Fethbita/eMRTD_face_access/tree/delta_building_demo) branch for a more visual application with some of the features removed.

 # Motivation
 This is a Master Thesis project, this technology will be aimed at automated border control, but it could also be used for automated or semi-automated access control.